When Shanghai’s streets start steaming with more heat than your neighbourhood barbecue joint and the

 Offering an alternative view of Shanghai (ie not Lujiazui or the Bund), Kartel's

 terrace overlooks low-rise Former French Concession rooftops.
-Get there for the 6-8pm daily happy hour for drinks from 25RMB a pop.
+Get there for the 6-8pm daily happy hour for 30RMB drinks.

-With palm trees, good vibes and some killer happy hour deals on beers, cocktails and pitchers, Mayita’s
+With palm trees, good vibes and some killer happy hour deals on beers, cocktails and pitchers (5-7pm daily), Mayita’s

 rooftop is a great space to unwind with a margarita, or two.